It’s that time of year when fall garden plans begin and in a few weeks planting in my new seed starter box will be next.

 The filler will settle for about a week prior to planting.

-I’m super excited about this cool seed starter planter box.
-Keeping the mess outdoors just makes sense!
+I’m super excited about this cool seed starter planter box, keeping the mess outdoors just makes sense!

 If you want a fall or spring garden this is the quickest and cutest way to move forward and we can help you do that.
-Check our Garden products for complete details, on building instructions or hiring Robert and I to do it for you.